microsoft/AirSim/docs/settings.md

 ````

 ## Image Capture Settings
 The `CaptureSettings` determines how different image types such as scene, depth, disparity, surface normals and segmentation views are rendered.
 The Width, Height and FOV settings should be self explanatory.
 The AutoExposureSpeed decides how fast eye adaptation works.
 We set to generally high value such as 100 to avoid artifacts in image capture.
 Simplarly we set MotionBlurAmount to 0 by default to avoid artifacts in groung truth images.
+The `ProjectionMode` decides the projection used by the capture camera and can take value "perspective" (default) or "orthographic".
+If projection mode is "orthographic" then `OrthoWidth` determines width of projected area captured in meters.

 For explanation of other settings, please see [this article](https://docs.unrealengine.com/latest/INT/Engine/Rendering/PostProcessEffects/AutomaticExposure/).

 The `ImageType` element determines which image type the settings applies to.
 The valid values are described in [ImageType section](image_apis.md#available-imagetype).
 In addition, we also support special value `ImageType: -1` to apply the settings to external camera (i.e. what you are looking at on the screen).